 Global sporting events are no stranger to scandal and ethical grey areas, but the conversation around this year's World Cup has been particularly fraught.
 FIFA has come under fire for a number of issues, not least the choice to host the Cup in Qatar, a nation embroiled in allegations of corruption and human rights violations.
 Some say that the Cup is directly benefiting from some of the nation's controversial track record regarding the mistreatment of migrant workers.

 Design has played an important role in many conversations about the ethical issues surrounding this year's World Cup.
-From debates over whether or not unauthorised pro-LGBTQ+ armbands could be worn as part of players' kits in protest of Qatar's stance on LGBTQ+ rights to Hummel's use of colour cues in the Denmark team's kit design to signal to mourning for a host of alleged human rights violations in Qatar, the visual statements being made during this World Cup have come centre stage.
+From debates over whether or not unauthorised pro-LGBT+ armbands could be worn as part of players' kits in protest of Qatar's stance on LGBT+ rights to Hummel's use of colour cues in the Denmark team's kit design to signal to mourning for a host of alleged human rights violations in Qatar, the visual statements being made during this World Cup have come centre stage.

 But it's not just teams and sports brands that are navigating how to express themselves whilst treading the fine line between celebrating the beautiful game of football and reckoning with the ugliness inherent in the way that the business side of things is managed at a global scale.
 The creative world is weighing in, too.